Garden of Life

 Shopping takeaway

-Use Garden of Life when you want a broader formula identity, not when you need simple comparison.
+Use Garden of Life when you want a broader formula identity or shelf-stable convenience, not when you need the cleanest possible comparison.

 FAQ